 Our guide to self-promotion for musicians is also packed with tips on how to squeeze the most out of your uploads.

 Read Spotify’s guide to promoting music on its platform for the official line.

-We also have some extra tips in our blog post on how to get your music heard on Spotify.
+We also have some extra tips in our blog post on how to get your music heard on Spotify and how to get on a Spotify Playlist.
 Don’t forget that they have a free-to-use tool at artists.spotify.com (once you have registered and claimed your artist account) that lets you submit your music to their editorial team for playlist consideration.
 For help on that, you can read our step by step guide on how to use Spotify’s playlist pitching tool.

 Why Fake Followers and Play Counts Won’t Help You